qgis/QGIS-Documentation/docs/server_manual/services/wcs.rst

 GetCoverage
 -----------

-This request allows to retrieve additional information about coverages like the format of the underlying datasource, the number of bands, ...
-Standard parameters for the **DescribeCoverage** request according to the OGC WCS 1.1.1
+This request allows to retrieve the coverage according to specific constraints like the extent or the CRS.
+Standard parameters for the **DescribeCoverage** request according to the OGC WCS 1.1.1 specifications:
-specifications:

 .. csv-table::
    :header: "Parameter", "Required", "Description"